 We’ve seen it in the circus show at the Gambian Presidential Villa, where president Yahya Jammeh says he can cure AIDS on Mondays and Thursdays, accuses his opponents of witchcraft, and made a promise to transform his country magically into an oil-producing nation—a promise he, of course, has been unable to keep.

-Good leadership, especially in a democracy, has no easy answers.
-It requires the humility of perspective and the restraint of consensus.
 In my own country, Nigeria, the notorious late general Sani Abacha once spoke of a dubious concept known as a ‘homegrown democracy’; only a smokescreen to help him transmute from a military dictator to a civilian version, all focused on grabbing and consolidating power.

 South Africa’s president Jacob Zuma—who just barely survived an impeachment vote—has lost all moral legitimacy to lead his people through a string of 783 corruption charges before the courts, and a squandering of public refunds—including a profligate upgrade of his private home.